Optimal queue-size scaling in switched networks: Main result: A policy and its performance

 hence for all $i$ and $\tau$, $Z_i(\tau) = 0$, and $Q_i(\tau) = A_i(\tau) - S_i(\tau)$.
 It then follows that

 and

-\old{Since the workload at the $i$th queue equals the total amount of unfinished work for all of the $M_i(\tau)$ packets waiting at the $i$th queue, and since each packet has at most a unit amout of unfinished work, $W_i(\tau) \leq M_i(\tau)$.} Inequalities \eqref{eq:lem.d.4} and \eqref{eq:lem.d.5} together imply \eqref{eq:d.6}. \end{Proof}} \begin{lemma} Let $\bD(\tau)$ be the same as in Lemma \ref{lem:dom.1}.
-Then, for all $\tau \geq 0$, $\rho(\bD(\tau)) \leq N + 2$.
+\old{Since the workload at the $i$th queue equals the total amount of unfinished work for all of the $M_i(\tau)$ packets waiting at the $i$th queue, and since each packet has at most a unit amount of unfinished work, $W_i(\tau) \leq M_i(\tau)$.} Inequalities \eqref{eqlemd4} and \eqref{eqlemd5} together imply \eqref{eqd6}. \end{pf} } \begin{lemma} Let $\bD(\tau)$ be the same as in Lemma~\ref{lemdom1}.
+Then, for all $\tau\geq0$, $\rho(\bD(\tau)) \leq N + 2$.
 In particular,